Some of the users get an unexpected error code 0x80070718 when they are trying to copy and move a file from their computer to a network folder.

 Possible Reasons For The 0x80070718 Error

-There can be a number of reasons behind your computer showing you this error and the main ones are:
+There can be a number of reasons behind your computer showing you this error, and the main ones are:

 - Low Disk Usage Limits: This is one of the most common reasons why you might be getting the 0x80070718 error on your computer.
-The reason is because your default Disk Usage limits are not sufficient to handle the shared files.
+The reason is that your default Disk Usage limits are not sufficient to handle the shared files.

 - Your Default Save Location is an SSD: If you have set your default save location to an SSD, then also you might see this error.
 This can be fixed simply by changing the default save location to an HDD.